cnf/structhash/README.md

 * `-` - ignore field
 * `name:{string}` - rename field (may be useful when you want to rename field but keep hashes unchanged for backward compatibility)
-* `version:{number}` - ignore field if version passed to structhash is lesser than given number
+* `version:{number}` - ignore field if version passed to structhash is smaller than given number
 * `lastversion:{number}` - ignore field if version passed to structhash is greater than given number

 Example: